TheYuanLiao/academic-website/content/project/social-segregation/index.md

 - Dr. Sonia Yeh, Department of Space, Earth and Environment, Chalmers University of Technology, Sweden
 - Dr. Jorge Gil, Department of Architecture and Civil Engineering, Chalmers University of Technology, Sweden
 - Dr. Laura Alessandretti, Department of Applied Mathematics and Computer Science, Technical University of Denmark, Denmark
+- Dr. Rafael H. M. Pereira, Institute for Applied Economic Research (Ipea) - Brazil, Department of Urban, Regional and Environmental studies and policies (DIRUR), Brazil

+We make all studies open-source on our [GitHub page](https://github.com/MobiSegInsights).